MicrosoftDocs/learn/learn-pr/wwl-azure/explore-identity-azure-active-directory/includes/12-explore-authentication.md

 > Information provided from the JWT web-site -  https://jwt.io/.

 #### Definitions within claims-based identity
-There are some common terms used when discussing claims-based identity in Microsoft Entra ID.
+There are some common terms used when discussing claims-based identity in Azure AD.

 - **Claim** - a value pair of data within a security token.
 There are multiple claims transferred within the token from the claim that defines the type of the token to the encryption method.
 Here is an example:
      ```